 Centers for Disease Control and Prevention (2008-2010)

-Post-undergrad, I received an ORISE research fellowship at the CDC National Botulism Laboratory Team (NBLT).
-The botulinum toxin, produced by the soil bacteria Clostridium botulinum, causes flaccid paralysis and is one of the most potent neurotoxins known to humans.
-I helped to develop and validate a botulinum neurotoxin gene qRT-PCR assay to be used in outbreak cases.
-I also investigated the toxin gene diversity of Type F toxin producing organisms.
+Post-undergrad, I received an ORISE research fellowship through the CDC National Botulism Laboratory Team (NBLT).
+The botulinum toxin, produced by the soil bacteria Clostridium botulinum, causes flaccid paralysis and is one of the most potent neurotoxins.
+Here, I assisted in developing and validating a botulinum neurotoxin gene qRT-PCR assay to be used in outbreak cases.
+I also co-authored a study investigating the toxin gene diversity of Type F toxin-producing Clostridia.

 Buckley Lab, Cornell University (2010-2016)

-I earned my PhD from Cornell University under the guidance of Daniel Buckley.
-My work focused on describing and explaining patterns of biogeography of soil-dwelling Streptomyces.
+I earned my PhD from Cornell University under the mentorship of Daniel Buckley.
+My work focused on the biogeography of soil-dwelling Streptomyces.
 Streptomyces are important players in the terrestrial carbon cycle and also produce most of the antibiotics we use (i.e. total badasses).
-We found that patterns of diversity and biogeography of Streptomyces across the United Sates are similar to those observed in many plant and animal systems resulting from post-Pleistocene glaciation dynamics.
-I’ve applied a kitchen sink of population genetic and genomic approaches to infer the historical evolutionary processes generating patterns of Streptomyces biogeography.
+We found that patterns of genetic diversity and biogeography of Streptomyces across the United Sates are similar to those observed in many plant and animal systems resulting from post-Pleistocene glaciation dynamics.
+I’ve utilized a multitude of population genetic and comparative population genomic approaches to infer the historical evolutionary processes generating patterns of Streptomyces biogeography.

 MBL Microbial Diversity (2012-2013)

-For two amazing summers in Wood’s Hole, MA, I had the opportunity to TA the Microbial Diversity at Marine Biological Laboratories.
+For two amazing summers in Woods Hole, MA, I was a teaching assistant for the Microbial Diversity course at Marine Biological Laboratories.
 Rainbow-colored microbial mats, flaming methane swamps, and secret midnight bioluminescence swims… about sums it up.

 Fierer Lab, University of Colorado-Boulder CIRES (2016-present)